jostylr/event-when/README.md

 __note__

 The handler will find a function to call or emit an error.
 This is either from when the `on` event was created or from an action item.

-The context object, also from one of those things, will be sent along as the fourth argument in the call of the function.
-If the context string ends in a `~`, then a scope object is retrieved and passed in, being created as a plain object to facilitate easy manipulations.
+The function is called with `this === handler`, and signature `data, target, emitter, context, evObj` Context and target may be undefined.

 __return__